emidln/sampleapi/README.md

 There are three outstanding areas I'd like to fix.
 I hope to get some time to flesh these out as this is a demo repo.

-1. Write some tests.
-We already have a lot of spec definitions so encoding some properties to hold that I've used in the repl would be a good start.
+1. Write some more tests.
+The HTTP API could use some exercising.
+The output formats are currently partials, but some property testing might be in order.
 2. Figure out how to convey a CSV body for a POST in Swagger.
 It wasn't immediately obvious to me how I should document this with Swagger/OpenAPI.
 3. Allow selecting which output a user wishes for the CLI (instead of just showing them all).
+4. Handle failures in the API more gracefully and semantically (return 400s when appropriate for POST /records)

 ## License